liufengyun/gestalt/README.md

 ## Philosophy

-The design space of a macro system is large. **Gestalt aims to be simple, solid and lightweight for the 80% common use cases**.
+The design space of a macro system is large. **Gestalt aims to be simple, solid and portable for the 80% common use cases**.

 a ) Assumptions on compiler implementation
 -  more assumptions